-Once the rock was split or cut, half of the core is left in the core boxes.
+Once the rock was split, half of the core is left in the core boxes.
 A tag presenting the information regarding the name of the hole, the number of the box and the beginning and the end of the interval or rock present in the box is affixed on one end of the wooden box.
-All boxes are then orderly stored on the racks located outside the main containers on CCW's property.
+All boxes are then orderly stored on the racks located outside on CCW's property.